drjaydenm/jaydenm-com-site/content/blog/why-i-chose-hugo.md

 * I've never really committed to building a fully static site, so I wanted to see how far I could take it with plain ol' HTML

 So I set out to start planning how the site would come together.

+This article covers the reasons why I chose Hugo over alternatives and then goes through my process to build a site.
+If you would like to also read about getting the Hugo site deployed using S3 and CloudFront, [read my next article]({{< ref "hugo-with-s3-cloudfront.md" >}}).

 # To SPA, or not to SPA?